Wealth Growth Projector

 - What does the Wealth Growth Projector do?

 - Project wealth growth over time with annual savings and compound returns.
 See milestones (£100K, £1M).
-All calculations are performed in your browser using official UK rates and thresholds.

 - Is this calculator suitable for financial decisions?